 The minimum identity requirements to open an individual financial account in the U.S. are name, birth date, address and an identification number, such as Social Security or Individual Taxpayer Identification.

-While gathering this information at account opening is sufficient, the institution must verify the true identity of the account holder “within a reasonable time.”
-Procedures for identity verification include documents (for example, driver’s licenses and passports), non-documentary methods (for example, data sources like credit bureaus and government databases), or a combination of both.
+Gathering that information at account opening is sufficient, but organizations must verify the account holder’s identity “within a reasonable time.”
+Procedures for identity verification include documents, such as a driver’s license, or nondocumentary methods, such as through credit bureaus and government databases.

 - The types of identifying information available

-- The bank’s size, location, and customer base, including the types of products and services used by customers in different geographic locations
+- The organization’s size, location and customer base, including the types of products and services used by customers in different locations

 The identity verification procedures must be robust enough to verify the identity of each customer to an extent that is “reasonable and practicable.”

 Traditionally, financial institutions would examine unexpired government-issued identification documents such as a driver’s license or passport.
 However, best practices call for providing more than one document to offset the risks of counterfeit or fraudulently obtained identification.